mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 Most likely you will encounter two error.
 The first one is crAPI complaining about a self-signed certificate, you need to tell Gobuster to [Skip TLS certificate verification](https://3os.org/penetration-testing/cheatsheets/gobuster-cheatsheet/#dir-mode-options).
-The error you will most likely encounter is Gobuster telling you, that crAPI returns [HTTP status code 200](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) with non-existing path.
+The second error you will most likely encounter is Gobuster telling you, that crAPI returns [HTTP status code 200](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) with non-existing path.
 Essentially meaning that code 200 OK will always be returned, so every path from the wordlist will seem valid in Gobusters scan.
 To circumvent this error you need [Exclude the length](https://hackertarget.com/gobuster-tutorial/) of the default site.
 This tells Gobuster to ignore response with a specific content length, and Gobuster can therefor separate default 200 responses from valid responses.